Consensys/doc.teku/docs/HowTo/Sentry-Nodes.md

 description: How to use sentry beacon nodes
 ---

-!!! warning

-    Sentry beacon nodes is an early access feature and is subject to change.

 # Sentry beacon nodes

 You can calculate future block proposers ahead of time, which opens up an attack vector for attackers.